rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

    * `post {}` hook is used to specify the post-build-actions.
 Jenkins declarative pipeline syntax provides very useful callbacks for `success`, `failure` and `always` which are useful for controlling the job flow
    * `when {}` is used for flow control.
 It can be used at the stage level and be used to stop pipeline entering that stage. e.g. when branch is master; deploy to `test` environment.

 1. Now that we've gone through what this stuff does, let's try fix the failing build.
-If you look at the output of the Jenkins job you'll see it's not able to find anythin in Nexus to put in a container.
+If you look at the output of the Jenkins job, you'll see it's not able to find anything in Nexus to put in a container.
 To fix this, update the `Jenkinsfile` by adding a new `stage` which will run app compilation, producing the artifact in Nexus for us.
-Add the following below the  `// 💥🔨 PIPELINE EXERCISE GOES HERE ` comment:
+Add the following below to the  `// 💥🔨 PIPELINE EXERCISE GOES HERE ` comment:

 ```groovy
         // 💥🔨 PIPELINE EXERCISE GOES HERE